 When it comes to watches, what is important to you?
 Optimal readability with maximum contrast?
 Readability at night?

 A black dial with white hands and indices and an orange ‘date dot’?
 This option would give you the highest contrast and best readability.

 Or how about a dark bluish-grey dial, again with white hands and indices?
 This is currently the most popular ochs und junior option: still offering perfect contrast, it’s a little less ‘hard’ than the black dial.
 Or maybe a light-colored dial with black hands? … Almost anything is possible!

-Our colors in-stock page shows the watches we have created for immediate delivery.
+Our store page shows the watches we have created for immediate delivery.
 They all meet different wearers’ preferences.
 These particular watches are available off-the-shelf from Lucerne.

 Or would you prefer to choose the colors of the dial, hands and indices?
 Your personalized watch, tailored to your requirements!
 That is what we at ochs und junior are uniquely able to offer.
 A watch to suit your tastes.

 The ochs und junior watch visualization technology is where you can test your ideas and email them to us: